robotlegs/robotlegs-framework/src/robotlegs/bender/framework/configManager/readme.md

 A config manager is essentially just an object processor.
 Objects are fed into the manager and processed by object handlers.

-Note: for information on object handling see:
+Note: For general information on object handling see:

-* core.async
-* core.message.dispatcher
++ core.async.readme
++ core.messaging.readme
++ core.objectProcessor.readme

 ## Built-in Config Handlers

 For convenience the config manager has a couple of built-in handlers:

-* IContextConfig instances
+* IContextConfig Instance Handler
-* IContextConfig classes
+* IContextConfig Class Handler
-* Plain objects
+* Plain Object Handler
-* Plain classes
+* Plain Class Handler

 ### IContextConfig Instance Handler